 The A-tier pool is larger this season, giving you real options depending on your preferred playstyle:

 Of these, HotA Barbarian has the most community documentation behind it and is a safe A-tier pick if you leveled with HotA and want to continue the same build.
-Double Swing sits in a separate A-tier bracket on Wowhead, slightly behind the others but still viable for open-world and instanced content.
+Double Swing sits in a separate A-tier bracket in current testing, slightly behind the others but still viable for open-world and instanced content.

 How does Barbarian compare to other Season 13 classes?

-Historically, Barbarian has swung hard between top and bottom of the class rankings across seasons, and Wowhead's overview acknowledges this directly.
-Season 13 gives the class a respectable position with two S-tier endgame builds, but it's not the dominant force it has been in some previous seasons.
+Historically, Barbarian has swung hard between top and bottom of the class rankings across seasons, and Season 13 gives the class a respectable position with two S-tier endgame builds.
+It's not the dominant force it has been in some previous seasons.
 Classes like Warlock and Paladin are generating more discussion at the top of the overall meta right now, as covered in the Diablo 4 Season 13 best builds tier list.

 For players specifically attached to the Barbarian fantasy, the good news is that Whirlwind and Minion Barbarian are genuinely competitive, not just playable.
 You won't be carrying a handicap into endgame content.